pingcap/docs/explore-htap.md

 For more information about use cases of TiDB HTAP, see [blogs about HTAP on the PingCAP website](https://en.pingcap.com/blog/?tag=htap).

-To enhance the overall performance of the TiDB database, it is recommended to use HTAP in the following technical scenarios:
+To enhance the overall performance of TiDB, it is recommended to use HTAP in the following technical scenarios:

 - Improve analytical processing performance